falko-buschke/SA_LPI/README.md

 Its content was accurate as of 05 June 2024.
 For any enquiries, please contact `falko.buschk@gmail.com`.

-## IMPORTANT UPDATE
+## :warning: IMPORTANT UPDATE :warning:

 **Since developing this code repository and publishing our paper, there has been an update to the `rlpi` package**: [rlpi GitHub repository](https://github.com/Zoological-Society-of-London/rlpi).

-This affects the calculation for the freshwater LPI because it alters the measured population trends of on species, the little stint, *Calidris_minuta* (`Population ID12344`).
+This affects the calculation for the freshwater LPI because it alters the measured population trends of on species, the little stint, *Calidris minuta* (`Population ID12344`).
 So, to replicate our analysis more closely, we have removed this species from the analysis.

 ## Required libraries